JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ![MCNP Spectral Reading](Figures/DataGeneration/MCNPSpectralReading.png)

-## 2.4 Training Data
+## 2.4 Training and Testing Data

 The training data for the spectral analysis methods is picked from the edge cases of the simulated data.
 This includes the highest and lowest carbon levels both as would be found in simulation as well as natural soils.
+The testing data is all cases of the simulated data, excluding the training data.

 | Carbon Level | Associated Amount |
 |--------------|-------------------|